pickr02/cumbria-moths/core/docs/docs-site-config.md

   vc-buffer-north: 10000
   default-res: tetrad
 ```
+Data for the atlas map are stored in subfolders of the *user/data* folder as described in the documentation on [admin utilities](./docs-admin-utilities.md).

 ## Configuring the zoomable map
 These options are used to tailor the appearance and behaviour of the zoomable map.
 These are specified as a group of options with the group name *zoom*.